Last reviewed May 3, 202610 min read

 How does Kaelio integrate with existing data infrastructure?

 Kaelio connects directly to existing data infrastructure, including data warehouses, transformation tools, semantic layers, and BI platforms.
-It works with tools like Snowflake, BigQuery, dbt, LookML, and Tableau, ensuring seamless integration without the need for costly infrastructure replacements.
+It works with tools like Snowflake, BigQuery, dbt, LookML, and Tableau, adding governed context without the need for costly infrastructure replacements.

 What are the cost implications of using Holistics compared to Kaelio?